-Great Dixter House & Gardens
+Great Dixter House Gardens Rye

 Great Dixter is the family home of the late Christopher Lloyd, who had devoted his lifetime to creating one of the most experimental, exciting and constantly changing gardens of our time.

 There is a wide variety of interest from yew topiary, carpets of meadow flowers, dazzling colourful mixed borders (including the famous Long Border), natural ponds, a formal pool, to the wonderful Exotic Garden.
-Christopher Lloyd and head gardener Fergus Garrett were constantly experimenting at this great garden and it is one no garden enthusiast should miss.
+The late Christopher Lloyd and head gardener Fergus Garrett were constantly experimenting at this great garden and it is one no garden enthusiast should miss.

-Facilities - Shop, disabled access although difficult in places, plant sales, refreshments.
+WHAT ARE THE FACILITIES AT GREAT DIXTER - Shop, disabled access although difficult in places, plant sales, refreshments.

 Editor's favourite - This is one of our Top ten Gardens in the British Isles and not to be missed.